 On Saturday 8th September our Epilepsy Connections Annual General Meeting took place in the ravishing surroundings of the Radisson Blu Hotel, Glasgow.

-The event is an opportunity to celebrate all our achievements and accomplishments for people living with epilepsy and also to recognize those people in the community who have made an impressive and influential difference through the Epilepsy Connections Volunteering Awards.
+The event is an opportunity to celebrate all our achievements and accomplishments for people klkkkkekkwho lo living with epilepsy and also to recognize those people in the community who have made an impressive and influential difference through the Epilepsy Connectionswas yuuuuuubbbuu Volunteering Awards.

 I am honoured to have been acknowledged for an award, in recognition of my achievements, rasing awareness of Epilepsy.